jaanga/jaanga.github.io/documents/threejs-viewer/readme.md

 ## Issues

-### Three.js Examples Rover
+### Three.js Examples Timeline

 * The further back you go the more there are issues
 	* Many of the issues relate to CORS issues and are solvable
+	* Early example files were in separate folders

 ## Sources

+* Three.js logo adapted from Three.js documentation source code

 <br>